Peru & Chile in 11 Days – Part 8 – Hiking to Machu Picchu’s Inca Bridge

 Hiking to the Inca Bridge

-Truth be told, we weren’t quite sure what to expect after making our way to the trail head marked by the posted wooden signs.
-The first indication that the hike would be more than a walk in the park surfaced when we encountered the manned sign-in booth.
-Every visitor past that point had to sign in with their names and start time and then sign out again upon return.
-Apparently, there was a slight chance of danger ahead if they had to keep careful count of all the tourists.
+Hiking the Inca Bridge trail is not for the faint of heart, but we didn’t tell Mom that.
+Truth be told, we weren’t quite sure what to expect when we reached the trailhead marked by wooden signs.
+The first sign that this hike would be more challenging than a leisurely walk came when we encountered a manned sign-in booth.
+Every visitor past that point had to sign in with their names and start time, and then sign out upon return.
+Apparently, there was a slight chance of danger ahead, which is why they kept a careful count of all the tourists.

-“What does the guide book say exactly about how long this hike is?” she queried suspiciously. ”If it’s longer than 30 minutes then I’m going to wait for you guys here at the trail head.”
+Mom, however, was more concerned about how long the hike would take, especially since her backpack showed no signs of getting lighter after the first two-hour trek.
+“What does the guidebook say about how long this hike is?” she asked suspiciously.
+“If it’s longer than 30 minutes, I’m going to wait for you guys here at the trailhead.”

 Without directly answering her question, I played the “How-many-times-are-you-going-to-visit-Machu-Picchu” card and pointed to her backpack.
 “If you would just drink your water, it wouldn’t be so heavy, you know?”

-For me, with my smaller than average bladder, the answer was clear – small sips periodically.
+It was definitely a catch-22: drink water and waste time running back to the entrance for the restroom, or risk dehydration and endure the burden of a heavy backpack filled with water.
+For me, with my smaller-than-average bladder, the answer was clear—take small sips periodically.
 But that didn’t make my pack noticeably lighter as the day wore on.

-Brushing aside my own hesitation, I grabbed my mom’s arm and guided her forward. ”Don’t worry, I think it’s probably just a little over 45 minutes and it shouldn’t be that hard.”
-Under my breath I added, “At least I hope not…”
+Brushing aside my own hesitation, I grabbed my mom’s arm and guided her forward.
+“Don’t worry, I think it’s probably just a little over 45 minutes, and it shouldn’t be that hard.”
+Under my breath, I added, “At least, I hope not…”

+Surprisingly, once Mom started moving, she didn’t look back, and I found myself at the rear of our group.
 “I thought you were tired!”
 I feigned indignation.
 “Your pace doesn’t seem to indicate any signs of exhaustion.”

+Ah, I walked straight into that one.
+Touché, Mom.
 “Hey, don’t stop moving.
-If you stop moving you become mosquito bait.
+If you stop, you’ll become mosquito bait.
 Keep walking.”

-Behind us, a solitary woman hiker made her way to our viewing point. ”What?
+Soon, we reached the focal point of the hike—the legendary Inca Bridge.
+And it was roped off.
+Behind us, a solitary woman hiker arrived at our viewing point.
+“What?
 We can’t even cross the bridge?
 What a disappointment!”